 The Last Word on Using a Meal Plan to Start a Fitness Journey

 - Vegetables, fruits, whole grains, and fat-free or low-fat dairy products.

 - Lean meats, poultry, fish, beans, eggs, and nuts.

-- Limited saturated fats, sodium and sugars, and NO trans fats.
+- Little saturated fat, sodium and sugars, and NO trans fat.